noahmumma/honeypy/README.md

 This project shows hands-on experience for understanding attacker behavior and integrating deception-based security techniques into a defensive strategy

 <h1>Screenshots</h1>
-Here are some screenshots of the SSH and HTTP honeypots, as well as the loggers.

 <p>
 <img src="https://i.imgur.com/RrGSsdh.jpeg" height="80%" width="80%" alt="Step 1"/>